English and Maths 4 and at a 4 or above in one of the following subjects;

 Where can this lead me?

-The University of Brighton runs a wide variety of photography and digital media degrees which have an international reputation.
 Entry to these courses is usually by interview and portfolio submission.
-An A-level photography course will enable you to produce a portfolio to take to interview and give you an excellent grounding in art and design knowledge, skills and techniques.
+An A-level art and design course will enable you to produce a portfolio to take to interview and give you an excellent grounding in photographic knowledge, skills and techniques.

 What else is there?

-We offer a range of experiences on the A-level course.
-We have run workshops with local photographers and trips up to London.
-There are also opportunities to visit further educational colleges to see what life is like on the art foundation course.
+We offer a range of opportunities to enhance your experience on the A-level course.
+We run workshops with local artists and photographers and trips up to London.
+There are also opportunities to visit further educational colleges to see what life is like on an art foundation course.